-This one step will help you save time, money, and a lot of headaches so long as you know how to find them.
+This one step will help you save time and money.
+Not to mention a lot of headaches so long as you know how to find them.
 Of course, you can take the time to research the internet and find banks for yourself in any of the countries you’re considering.
 But alternatively, you can use the GlobalBanks Database to quickly search all the banks that we track around the world.

 Now, if you do want to search for yourself.
 Make sure you identify the banks that foreigners and non-residents have successfully opened accounts with in the past.
 Again, we list the most popular banks for non-residents in each country in the GlobalBanks Database.

 After identifying the best banks, ask the bank to confirm their requirements for account opening.
-You will need to get in contact with a representative from the bank to do this, typically a personal account representative.
+You will need to get in contact with a representative of the bank.
+This will typically be a personal account representative.

-If the bank will open a bank account as a non-resident, they will then send you a list of all of the required documents and information that all foreign non-residents need to provide in order to apply.
+If the bank will open a bank account as a non-resident, they will then send you a list of all of the required documents.
+Be sure to ask for all the information that foreign non-residents need to provide in order to apply.

-Analyze all the bank’s account opening documents, account opening application, required authentication procedures, and any other supportive materials the bank provided.
+Analyze all the bank’s account opening documents and the account opening application.
+This includes the required authentication procedures and any other supportive materials the bank provided.

-As you analyze the account opening documents, note the specific documents that you will need to compile, the process that you will need to go through to authenticate each one (if necessary), and where special attention may be needed.
+As you analyze the account opening documents, note the specific documents that you will need to compile.
+You should also research the process that you will need to go through to authenticate each one (if necessary).

 Determine if you have all of the documents that the bank requires.
 For example, if you are a tourist, you probably don’t have a utility bill or proof of a local address.
 This could be a problem.
 You’ll need to either go to another bank or figure out an alternative document that the bank will accept.
 GlobalBanks Insiders can learn about several alternative document solutions and hacks by reading our Banking Intelligence Reports.